The ERTMS system is divided into 2 subsystems: on-board (green boxes) and trackside (red boxes), as shown in the figure below.

-The Eurobalise is a passive device that is installed on the track, storing data (fixed or switchable, i.e. with the possibility of changing information content) related to the infrastructure, such as speed limits, position references, gradients, etc. It is a passive device because it does not need an electric supply since it is the train antenna (BTM) that energises it when passing over it.
+The Eurobalise is a passive device that is installed on the track, storing data (fixed or switchable, i.e. with the possibility of changing information content) related to the infrastructure, such as speed limits, position references, gradients, etc. It is a passive device as it does not need an electric supply since it is the train antenna (BTM) that energises it when passing over it.

 Radio Block Centre (RBC)

-Among onboard components, the following can be mentioned:
+(b) Among onboard components, the following can be mentioned:

 Driver Machine Interface (DMI)